dockur/windows-arm/readme.md

   | `win10e`  | Windows 10 Enterprise | ARM64        | 3.4 GB   |

 > [!TIP]
-> To install x86 and x64 versions of Windows,  use [dockur/windows](https://github.com/dockur/windows/).
+> Installing x86 and x64 versions of Windows?
+Heads to [dockur/windows](https://github.com/dockur/windows/)!

 ### How do I select the Windows language?

-  By default, the English version of Windows will be downloaded.
-But you can add the `LANGUAGE` environment variable to your compose file, in order to specify an alternative language:
+  By default, the English version of Windows downloads.
+But you adding `LANGUAGE` environment variable in your compose file, ordering specifying as alternative language:

   ```yaml
   environment:
     LANGUAGE: "French"
   ```

-  You can choose between: 🇦🇪 Arabic, 🇧🇬 Bulgarian, 🇨🇳 Chinese, 🇭🇷 Croatian, 🇨🇿 Czech, 🇩🇰 Danish, 🇳🇱 Dutch, 🇬🇧 English, 🇪🇪 Estionian, 🇫🇮 Finnish, 🇫🇷 French, 🇩🇪 German, 🇬🇷 Greek, 🇮🇱 Hebrew, 🇭🇺 Hungarian, 🇮🇹 Italian, 🇯🇵 Japanese, 🇰🇷 Korean, 🇱🇻 Latvian, 🇱🇹 Lithuanian, 🇳🇴 Norwegian, 🇵🇱 Polish, 🇵🇹 Portuguese, 🇷🇴 Romanian, 🇷🇺 Russian, 🇷🇸 Serbian, 🇸🇰 Slovak, 🇸🇮 Slovenian, 🇪🇸 Spanish, 🇸🇪 Swedish, 🇹🇭 Thai, 🇹🇷 Turkish and 🇺🇦 Ukrainian.
+  You choose between: 🇦🇪 Arabic, 🇧🇬 Bulgarian, 🇨🇳 Chinese, 🇭🇷 Croatian, 🇨🇿 Czech, 🇩🇰 Danish, 🇳🇱 Dutch, 🇬🇧 English, 🇪🇪 Estionian, 🇫🇮 Finnish, 🇫🇷 French, 🇩🇪 German, 🇬🇷 Greek, 🇮🇱 Hebrew, 🇭🇺 Hungarian, 🇮🇹 Italian, 🇯🇵 Japanese, 🇰🇷 Korean, 🇱🇻 Latvian, 🇱🇹 Lithuanian, 🇳🇴 Norwegian, 🇵🇱 Polish, 🇵🇹 Portuguese, 🇷🇴 Romanian, 🇷🇺 Russian, 🇷🇸 Serbian, 🇸🇰 Slovak, 🇸🇮 Slovenian, 🇪🇸 Spanish, 🇸🇪 Swedish, 🇹🇭 Thai, 🇹🇷 Turkish and 🇺🇦 Ukrainian.

 ### How do I select the keyboard layout?

-  If you want to use a keyboard layout or locale that is not the default for your selected language, you can add the `KEYBOARD` and `REGION` variables with a culture code, like this:
+  Want to use a keyboard layout or locale that's not your default for selected language?
+Add the `KEYBOARD` and `REGION` variables with culture codes, like this:

   ```yaml
   environment: